Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

 ####
 <details><summary>Example</summary>
 Merry has a guinea pig named Puppy, that she loves very much.
-Every month she goes to the nearest pet store and buys him everything he needs – food, hay, and cover.
+Every month she goes tthe nearest pet store and buys him everything he needs – food, hay, and cover.
 On the first three lines, you will receive the quantity of food, hay, and cover, which Merry buys for a month (30 days).
 On the fourth line, you will receive the guinea pig's weight.
 Every day Puppy eats 300 gr of food.
-Every second day Merry first feeds the pet, then gives it a certain amount of hay equal to 5% of the rest of the food.
+Every second day Merry first feeds the pet, then gives it a certain amount of hay equal t5% of the rest of the food.
 On every third day, Merry puts Puppy cover with a quantity of 1/3 of its weight.
 Calculate whether the quantity of food, hay, and cover, will be enough for a month.
 If Merry runs out of food, hay, or cover, stop the program!